-Yes!
-Once your camper arrives at Brown Ledge and gets checked in, we will administer a rapid Antigen COVID test.
+Unvaccinated or partially-vaccinated campers: Yes!
+Once your camper arrives at Brown Ledge and gets checked in, we will administer a rapid antigen COVID test.
 By administering tests upon arrival, we hope to be able to ensure the safety of our campers and staff.

 What will Arrival Day look like?

 Families will find logistics for Opening Day in the Family Handbook, but here is what you can expect: